Sahilpillai006/mini-weather-monitoring-system/README.md

 # Mini Weather Monitoring Station

-A compact Arduino/ESP based mini weather station designed to monitor real-time environmental conditions using a DHT11 sensor and OLED display.
-This project includes the complete source code, circuit wiring, and a custom 3D printable enclosure designed to neatly house all components.
+A compact ESP8266 based mini weather station designed to monitor real-time environmental conditions using a DHT11 sensor and OLED display.
+This project includes complete source code, circuit wiring, and a custom 3D printable enclosure designed to neatly house all components.

 The system displays real-time:
 - Temperature